HeronErin/rug-clone/README.md

 * methods that take a reference, for example [`int.abs_ref()`][rug int absref];
-* methods that take two references, for example [`int1.div_rem_ref(&int2)`][rug int divremref];
+* methods that take two references, for example [`int1.gcd_ref(&int2)`][rug int gcdref];
 * string parsing, for example [`Integer::parse("12")`][rug int parse];
 * and more…

 These operations return objects that can be stored in temporary variables like `incomplete` in the last few examples.
-However, the names of the types are not public, and consequently, the incomplete computation values cannot be for example stored in a struct.
+However, the names of the types are not public, and consequently, the incomplete-computation values cannot be for example stored in a struct.
 If you need to store the value in a struct, convert it to its final type and value.

 ## Using Rug